 Parabolic Trough Systems

 The most common CSP system in the United States is a linear concentrator that uses parabolic trough collectors.
 In such a system, the receiver tube is positioned along the focal line of each parabola-shaped reflector.
-The tube is fixed to the mirror structure, and the heated fluid—either a heat-transfer fluid or water/steam—flows through and out of the field of solar mirrors to where it is used to create steam (or, in the case of a water/steam receiver, it is sent directly to the turbine).
+The tube is fixed to the mirror structure and the heat transfer fluid flows through and out of the field of solar mirrors to where it is used to create steam (or, in the case of a water/steam receiver, it is sent directly to the turbine).

 Linear Fresnel Reflector Systems